lcalisto/workshop-postgis-vector/README.md

 # **Workshop PostGIS Vector**

-### This workshop aims to initialize the user in the usage of PostGIS using only vector data.
+### This workshop aims to initialize the user in PostGIS using only vector data.